nthohuynh/AdapSwAGPlugin/README.md

 <img src="screenshot/eclipseplugin4.png" lign="center" alt="Mountain View" style="width:304px;height:228px;">

 You open the file with Simple Reflective Ecore Model Editor.
 This editor allows you to create elements in the variability model such as VSpecs, VariationPoints, Constraints.

+Similar to the specification of the variability model, the resolution model is created as well, but elements specified in the resolution model are VSpecResolutions.

+<h3>Specifying the base model using ACME metamodel</h3>

 <h2>3.2.
 Validating the resolution model </h2>
 The first menu item in the AdapSaWG tools allows openning a window for verifying a resolution model conforming to a variability model.